Volunteers' week 1-7 June 2022

 Volunteering helped me find the job that was right for me!

-by SamuelB, almost 3 years agoThe year is 2020 and little did I know that by volunteering, I would find my perfect job.
+by SamuelB, about 4 years agoThe year is 2020 and little did I know that by volunteering, I would find my perfect job.

 I started off as an aspiring entrepreneur with the dream of starting my own business, I wanted to have the enjoyment of doing the the job of my dreams.
 Sadly I had no idea where to start.
 I was on Universal Credit and had been for quite some time, I'd been bouncing between jobs that I found didn't fit with my passions and aspirations.
 I had a flat to maintain, bills to pay and I felt lost.
 I find myself to be...
 Continue reading